-PROXY STATEMENT FOR THE 2020 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 9, 2020
+PROXY STATEMENT FOR THE 2021 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 8, 2021

-The enclosed proxy is solicited on behalf of the board of directors (the "Board of Directors" or the "Board") of Byline Bancorp, Inc., a Delaware corporation (the "Company"), which is a registered bank holding company that owns and operates Byline Bank (the "Bank"), for use at the 2020 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 9, 2020 at 8:30 a.m.
-Central Standard Time at the Company's offices located at 180 North LaSalle Street, Suite 300, Chicago, Illinois.
-This proxy statement (this "Proxy Statement"), together with the Notice of Annual Meeting and proxy card, is first being made available to stockholders on or about April 29, 2020.
+The enclosed proxy is solicited on behalf of the board of directors (the "Board of Directors" or the "Board") of Byline Bancorp, Inc., a Delaware corporation (the "Company"), which is a registered bank holding company that owns and operates Byline Bank (the "Bank"), for use at the 2021 Annual Meeting of Stockholders (the "Annual Meeting") to be held virtually on June 8, 2021 at 8:30 a.m.
+Central Daylight Time.
+This proxy statement (this "Proxy Statement"), together with the Notice of Annual Meeting and proxy card, is first being made available to stockholders on or about April 26, 2021.

-Unless we state otherwise or the context otherwise requires, references in this Proxy Statement to "Byline," "we," "our," "us," "ourselves," "the company" and "the Company" refer to Byline Bancorp, Inc., a Delaware corporation, and its consolidated subsidiaries.
+Unless we state otherwise or the context otherwise requires, references in this Proxy Statement to "Byline," "we," "our," "us," "ourselves," "the company" and "the Company" refer to Byline Bancorp, Inc., and its consolidated subsidiaries.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on June 9, 2020
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on June 8, 2021

 Pursuant to rules of the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials via the Internet.
 Accordingly, we sent a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders.
-The Notice provides stockholders with instructions on how to access and review this Proxy Statement and our 2019 Annual Report online, as well as vote online.
+The Notice provides stockholders with instructions on how to access and review this Proxy Statement and our 2020 Annual Report online, as well as vote online.
 We, like many public companies, have determined that providing proxy materials electronically significantly reduces our printing and mailing costs associated with the distribution of printed copies of our proxy materials to our stockholders.

-Stockholders who receive a Notice will not receive a printed copy of the proxy materials by mail unless you request one.
+Stockholders who receive the Notice will not receive a printed copy of the proxy materials by mail unless you request one.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials via the Internet or to request printed copies may be found within the Notice.
 In addition, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.